GESIS-Methods-Hub/guidelines-for-tutorials/README.md

 The `binder/install.R` should look like [`binder-examples/language-agnostic/install.R`](binder-examples/language-agnostic/install.R).

-There are no need to pin the version (e.g. with tools such as `renv`) because [3PM](https://posit.co/products/cloud/public-package-manager/) is used.
+There are no need to pin the version (e.g. with tools such as `renv`) because [P3M](https://posit.co/products/cloud/public-package-manager/) is used.
 It will install the latest version of R packages according to the snapshot date recorded in `runtime.txt`.

+If there is a need to illustrate the installation process using `install.packages()` or similar commands for installing R packages, set the code block to `eval: false` as illustrated in [`template.qmd`](template.qmd).

 ## Headings